annadutki/Breast_Cancer_Classification/README.md

 # Breast_Cancer_Classification
-1. Description
+## Description

-Predicting if the cancer diagnosis is benign or malignant based on several observations/features
+**The aim is to predict if the cancer diagnosis is benign or malignant based on several features**

 30 features are used:
    - radius